m3-julius/demomom/README.txt

 Example:
 curl -i "http://localhost:8080/deletehousehold?houseid=12"

-Note:
+Assumptions:
-- House data will be deleted as well
+- House data will be deleted (Interpreted this as if the house is being demolished and doesn't exist anymore)
+- All family members will be deleted.

 j) Delete a family member from a household curl -i "http://localhost:8080/deletehouseholdmember?personid=<personid>"